What to expect at Open Days

 Tours, viewings and open houses

-These tours will run at regular intervals throughout the day between 9am–4pm and don’t need to be booked in advance.
+Tours will run at regular intervals throughout the day, 9am to 4pm, and don’t need to be booked in advance.

 Some departments also offer tours on Open Days.
-These include the chance to see labs and teaching spaces.
+These include the chance to explore our labs and teaching spaces.
 Pre-booking for department tours is essential.

 Get advice, ask questions and speak to a range of staff from University student services such as Finance, Disability Services and Contextual Admissions at the Information Fair in the Parkinson Building.